 Meal Applications and Eligibility for School Meals

 As a sponsor of the National School Lunch Program and School Breakfast Program, the district will provide free and reduced-price breakfasts and lunches to students who qualify in accordance with the programs.
 The district will annually distribute the Letter to Households and Free and Reduced-Price Meal Applications to all student households at the beginning of each school year.
-If a parent or guardian of a student needs assistance with application materials in a language other than English, the istrict will offer appropriate assistance to that parent or guardian.
+If a parent or guardian of a student needs assistance with application materials in a language other than English, the district will offer appropriate assistance to that parent or guardian.
 The district will protect the identity of students eligible for free and reduced-price meals in accordance with USDA guidelines for confidentiality and disclosure of student eligibility for such meals.

 If the district has obtained available information from other sources that the student is likely eligible for free or reduced-price meals, but the parent or guardian has not submitted an application to determine the student’s eligibility, the district will complete and submit the application for the student in accordance with the authority granted under 7 C.F.R.
 Sec.
 245.6 (d).
 The completed application must set forth the district’s basis for determining the student’s eligibility.
 A district family determined eligible under this process will be notified that the family’s children are eligible for free or reduced-price meals or for free milk.
 This determination must be made family by family, and the district will not make eligibility determinations or certifications by categories or groups of children.